AmaniEzz/tic-tac-toe-react-and-typescript/README.md

-# Getting Started with React
+# Tic Tac Toe Game With React and Typescript
 This project is the TypeScript version of the official [Intro to React](https://reactjs.org/tutorial/tutorial.html#what-are-we-building) tutorial with some cool CSS.

 ## Screenshots